-“But you can’t run a business outdoors, or this country for that matter.
-Every king needs a castle, and someone has to build that castle, that’s where we come in.”
+“But you can’t run a business outdoors, or this nation for that matter.
+Doesn’t matter if it’s the president of the United States or the president of Apple, someone has to build their base of operations, and that’s where we come in.”
 Hal looked around the expanse.
 “Sure, this place gets more crowded every year, I remember how it used to be, but that’s what keeps us in business.”

 “Yep,” Jason said, “until we run out of land.”

 “And on it goes,” Jason said partly to himself.
-He contemplated the perpetually onward flow of time, and its complete indifference to the changes in his own life.
+He contemplated the eternally onward flow of time and its seeming indifference to the changes in his own life.

-“You know what,” Hal began, “we supply a necessary demand, which gives us a chance to make a decent living in the greatest country on earth.
+“You know what,” Hal began, “we supply one of life’s necessities, which gives us a chance to make a decent living in the greatest country on earth.
 That’s something to be thankful for.”
 Over the radio a news talk show was discussing a pending United States military deployment to the Mideast.
-“Now you take that situation between Iraq and Kuwait,” he said, “all the bleeding heart types say we should avoid war, but what choice do we have?
+“Now you take that situation between Iraq and Kuwait,” he went on, “all the bleeding hearts say we should avoid war, but what choice do we have?
 That is a key strategic part of the world.”

-Jason listened to the discussion on the radio, and thought some of the people talking sounded more agitated and enthusiastic for war than they needed to be.
+Jason listened to the discussion on the radio, and thought some of the people talking sounded alarmist and more enthusiastic for war than they needed to be.
 “I don’t know,” he countered.
 “You think they’re telling us everything?”

 “What does a war on the other side of the world have to do with us?”